gitandre/INF3720-HCI-2/Chapter 3 - Conceptualizing Interaction/README.md

 **Quotes & Attributions**:
 - **Preece et al. (2002)**: Defined conversing as an interaction type where systems act as conversational partners, supporting natural and dialogue-based user experiences. 💬✨

+#### 3.5.3 Manipulating 🖱️📱

+**Manipulating Interaction** focuses on **interacting with digital objects** as if they were physical items, making use of familiar real-world actions.
+Here’s the summary:

+1. **Interacting with Digital Objects** 🧩✨
+   - Users **manipulate objects** like dragging, selecting, zooming, or shrinking, which is similar to handling real-world items but with added digital capabilities (e.g., zoom in/out). 🔍🔄
+   - Actions can be done via **remotes, touch, or air gestures**—think of VR controllers or gesture control in cars. 🚗🎮

+2. **Tangible Interactions** 🧸🤖
+   - Physical toys or robots can respond when **touched, squeezed, or moved**.
+Similarly, tagged physical objects can cause **physical and digital reactions**, like playing sounds or animations when moved. 🛠️🔊

+3. **Direct Manipulation Framework** 🖥️🔧
+   - Proposed by **Shneiderman (1983)**, the **Direct Manipulation** concept lets users interact with digital objects similarly to physical ones, creating a sense of direct control.
+   - Core principles:
+     - **Continuous representation** of objects of interest 🖼️
+     - **Rapid, reversible actions** with immediate feedback 💬
+     - **Physical actions** instead of complex commands 🔄

+4. **Benefits of Direct Manipulation** 🌟
+   - **Easy learning** for beginners and **speedy use** for experienced users 🏃‍♂️💨
+   - Users can easily **remember operations** and have **immediate visibility** of their actions. 🧠👀
+   - Helps to **reduce anxiety** and gives users a sense of **control and confidence** 💪😌

+5. **Examples in Use** 🎮✍️
+   - Found in **video games, word processors, graphical tools**, and **scrolling on touch screens**.
+It allows for an intuitive and efficient user experience. 🎨🖊️

+**Quotes & Attributions**:
+- **Shneiderman (1983)**: Introduced the concept of direct manipulation to allow users to interact with digital objects just as they would with physical objects, emphasizing user control and ease of interaction. ✨📊